FSU Flying High Circus

-The Florida State University (FSU) "Flying High" Circus is an extra-curricular activity under FSU's Division of Student Affairs.
-Located in Tallahassee, Florida, it is one of two such collegiate circuses in the United States along with Illinois State University's Gamma Phi Circus.
-All members of the FSU Circus are required to be a degree-seeking students registered at Florida State University and accepted after an audition.
+The Florida State University (FSU) "Flying High" Circus located in Tallahassee, Florida, is an extra-curricular activity under Florida State University's Division of Student Affairs.
+All members of the FSU Circus are required to be a degree-seeking student registered at Florida State University and are accepted after an audition.

-The FSU Circus is primarily a three-ring aerial and stage presentation, and there are no animal acts.
-Student performers rig all of their own equipment, set up the circus's tent, sew costumes, and produce lights and sound for performances.
+The FSU Circus is primarily a three-ring aerial and stage presentation with no animal acts.
+Student performers rig all of their own equipment, set up the circus's tent, sew costumes and produce lights and sound for performances.

 History

 The Flying High Circus was founded in 1947 by Jack Haskin as an extracurricular activity under the Division of Student Affairs at FSU, as well as the Oglesby Student Union.
 The program was created to integrate men and women at the newly co-ed institution.

 Donation

 The Clyde Beatty Circus was purchased and combined with the Cole Bros.
 Circus in 1956 by Jerry Collins, Frank McClosky, Walter Kernan and Randolph Calhoun.

 The Clyde Beatty-Cole Brothers Circus changed from railroad to truck transportation and began wintering in DeLand, Florida.

 Collins and showman Frank McClosky operated it throughout the 1960s and 1970s.
 Kernan died in 1963, and after McClosky died in 1979, Collins ran the show himself.
 In 1981, Collins donated the $2.5 million circus to Florida State University saying he wanted to "benefit people of all ages.
 I want to preserve the tented circus for children and also to help the students at Florida State."
 The following year, FSU sold their gift to John W. Pugh for $2 million, who formed The New Cole Bros.
 Circus.